 Chuen Kee Seafood Restaurant, 87-93 Man Nin Street, Sai Kung, New Territories, Hong Kong, 2792 6938

 Fancy a weekend brunch and some quality time in an artsy interior?
 Head to Duddell’s, where a rotating gallery by guest curators and organised by its resident art manager graces the walls of a beautiful interior (by celebrated British designer Ilse Crawford).
 The chic Michelin-starred Cantonese dining room serves up some of the best dim sum in the city at its weekend salon brunch, complemented by unlimited champagne, cocktails and an assortment of fresh juices and soft drinks.
 While this isn’t a place that you would take your kids to on a regular basis, it makes for an unforgettable special occasion experience.

 For an experience that can’t possibly be more high-flying (quite literally, since it’s on the 102nd floor) for the kids, take them to the two-Michelin starred Tin Lung Heen.
 The dim sum menu is available on weekends and public holidays and is very elaborate.

-We also love visiting restaurants like Madame Fu and Chinese Library in the historic Tai Kwun complex, as much for the good food as for the lovely setting where the kids can run wild, as well as John Anthony and Mott 32 for the perfect mix of taste and decor.
+We also love visiting restaurants like Madame Fu and The Chinese Library in the historic Tai Kwun complex, as much for the good food as for the lovely setting where the kids can run wild, as well as Mott 32 for the perfect mix of taste and decor.

-Editor’s note: This article was originally published on 17, November 2017 and was most recently updated by Anita Balagopalan on 23, January 2020.
+Editor’s note: This article was originally published on 17, November 2017 and was most recently updated by Jess Mizzi on 12, May 2021.